-A basic disaster kit should include:
+A basic disaster kit for pets should include:

 - Food and water for at least five days for each pet, bowls and a manual can opener if you are packing canned pet food.
 People need at least one gallon of water per person per day.
 While your pet may not need that much, keep an extra gallon on hand to use if your pet has been exposed to chemicals or flood waters and needs to be rinsed.

-- Medications and medical records stored in a waterproof container and a first-aid kit.
-A pet first-aid book is also a good idea.
+- Medications and medical records stored in a waterproof container.

 - Cat litter box, litter, litter scoop and garbage bags to collect all your pets' waste.